wangfei1975/superlog/README.md

 ## Main features
  * Connect to devices and view live logs
  * Open and view log files.
-Auto detect and parse all Android log formats (brief, tag, raw, time, threadtime, long).
+ * Detect and parse all Android log formats (brief, tag, raw, time, threadtime, long).
  * Fast.
-Works on huge logs files without UI latency.(Open 500 Mbytes log file and filter it fluent)
+Works on huge logs files without UI latency.
  * Powerful filters.
 Create filter on top of other filters.
  * Mutli-tab view for one log source.